jvanasco/imagehelper/README.md

 the `original_filename` is needed in fake_resultset, because a resultset tracks the original file and it's type.  as of the 0.1.0 branch , only the extension of the filename is utilized.

+## FAQ - validate uploaded image ?

+this is simple.

+1. create a dumb resizer factory

+    nullResizerFactory = imagehelper.resizer.ResizerFactory()

+2. validate it

+	try:
+		resizer = nullResizerFactory.resizer(\
+			imagefile = uploaded_image_file ,
+		)
+	except imagehelper.errors.ImageError_Parsing , e :
+		raise ValueError('Invalid Filetype')

+	# grab the original file for advanced ops
+	resizerImage = resizer.get_original()
+	if resizerImage.file_size > MAX_FILESIZE_PHOTO_UPLOAD :
+		raise ValueError('Too Big!')

+passing an imagefile to `ResizerFactory.resizer` or `Resizer.__init__` will register the file with the resizer.
+This action creates an `image_wrapper.ImageWrapper` object from the file, which contains the original file and a PIL/Pillow object.
+If PIL/Pillow can not read the file, an error will be raised.

+## FAQ - what sort of file types are supported ?

+All the reading and resizing of image formats happens in PIL/Pillow.

+imagehelper tries to support most common file objects

+`imagehelper.image_wrapper.ImageWrapper` our core class for reading files , supports reading the following file types

+* `file ( native python object , i.e. `types.FileType` )
+* `cgi.FieldStorage`
+* `StringIO.StringIO` , `cStringIO.InputType` , `cStringIO.OutputType`

+we try to be kind and rewind.  we call seek(0) on the underlying file when approprite, but sometimes forget.

+the resize operations accepts the following file kwargs:

+* `imagefile` -- one of the above file objects
+* `imageWrapper` -- an instance of `imagehelper.image_wrapper.ImageWrapper`
+* `file_b64` -- a base64 encoded file datastream. this will decoded into a cStringIO object for operations.

+## FAQ - using celery ?

+celery message brokers require serialized data.

+in order to pass the task to celery , you will need to serialize/deserialize the data.  imagehelper provides convenience functionality for this

+    nullResizerFactory = imagehelper.resizer.ResizerFactory()
+	resizer = nullResizerFactory.resizer(\
+		imagefile = uploaded_file ,
+	)

+	# grab the original file for advanced ops
+	resizerImage = resizer.get_original()

+	# serialize the image
+	instructions = {
+		'image_md5' : resizerImage.file_md5 ,
+		'image_b64' : resizerImage.file_b64 ,
+		'image_format' : resizerImage.format ,
+	}

+	# send to celery
+	deferred_task = celery_tasks.do_something.apply_async( ( id , instructions, ) )

+	# in celery...
+	@task
+	def do_something( id , instructions ):
+		## resize the images
+		resizer = resizerFactory.resizer(\
+			file_b64 = instructions['image_b64'] ,
+		)
+		resizedImages = resizer.resize()

+## ToDo

+The resize functions ( constraint methods ) should be moved to an extensible and customizable system.